chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 = Version 7.8 =
 * updated privacy consent notification in email to admin and in dashboard

-= Version 7.7 =
-* new: activate a privacy checkbox so that your form complies with the GDPR
-* if activated, user must consent to the collection of name, email and IP address
-* you can set this via the settingspage
-* added a privacy consent notification in email to admin and in dashboard
-* thanks nimrod54 for informing me about this

-= Version 7.6 =
-* textual change in widget (forgot to add this in previous update)
-* updated file vscf-widget

-= Version 7.5 =
-* major update
-* new: you can now list form submissions in your dashboard
-* new: added settingspage with all general settings and labels
-* removed all field label (shortcode) attributes
-* all field labels can be changed via the settingspage
-* all other (shortcode) attributes still work as before
-* updated most files

 For all versions please check file changelog.